 Later on in Chapter 78, he yells at Tamaki's father for using his own son in his plan without thinking about how Tamaki would feel about the outcome.

 The panel that shows Haruhi getting a big blush on her face after Tamaki's kissed her forehead a second time.
-Most fans had a reaction mixed between "Awwwww" and "Oh-My-God!" at that single shot alone showing she'd fallen for him.
+Most fans had a reaction mixed between "Awwww" and "Oh-My-God!" at that single shot alone showing she'd fallen for him.

 Pretty much all of chapter 80, when everyone is working together to help Tamaki see his mother before she goes back to France.